yugabyte/ybu/TFE/YBU-31/ybu-31.md

 ![AWS Marketplace has the CentOS 7 AMI.](./assets/images/60-ec2-ami_1600x700.png)

-In this lab, we will be using a `c5.4xlarge`, in order to demo production level workloads.
+In this lab, you will use a `c5.4xlarge`, in order to demo production level workloads.
 The specifications of this instance type allow for the necessary processing power, 16 cores with 32GiB RAM, that are necessary to demonstrate Yugabyte Platform effectively when running production workloads.

+The centOS AMI can be found in the AWS Marketplace.

 > **Important:** When creating the EC2 instance, ensure the Public IP address setting is ENABLED if it is desired to connect to the EC2 instance from outside the AWS VPC (eg. from users’ workstations or applications running in Kubernetes environments).